lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ```
 docker-compose run cme-ctc-web python manage.py "$@"
 ```
-  - *NEVER* use this to run the server, `docker-compose` already does that for you.
+  - *NEVER* use this to run the server, `docker-compose up` already does that for you.
   - If this script had relative path `developer_scripts/manage`, you would call it like `developer_scripts/manage test` to run tests, or `developer_scripts/manage makemigrations cme_accounts`